The Advantages YouTube Ads Have Over Facebook Ads

 Targeting specific users on Facebook can be done based on their location, information that is shown on their profiles and demographic information.

-A lot of companies and entrepreneurs don’t succeed to implement Facebook advertising the right way, not because they are just bad at it, but because sometimes those individuals are not a good fit for advertising on Facebook.
+A lot of companies and entrepreneurs don’t succeed to implement Facebook advertising the right way, not because they are just bad at it, but because sometimes those individuals are not a good fit for advertising on Facebook as you can see in Facebook Marketing Statistics.

 That said, in order to be successful in it, you should test advertising on several different channels and try to adapt your business model to each of these channels.